simonecorsi/awesome/README.md

 *   [colinhacks/zod](https://github.com/colinhacks/zod) - TypeScript-first schema validation with static type inference

-*   [cmorten/opine](https://github.com/cmorten/opine) - Fast, minimalist web framework for Deno ported from ExpressJS.
+*   [cmorten/opine](https://github.com/cmorten/opine) - Minimalist web framework for Deno ported from ExpressJS.

 *   [mandarineorg/mandarinets](https://github.com/mandarineorg/mandarinets) - Mandarine.TS is a typescript, decorator-driven framework that allows you to create server-side applications.
 Mandarine.TS provides a range of built-in solutions such as Dependency Injection, Components, ORM and more.
 Under its umbrella, Mandarine.TS has 4 modules: Core, Data, Security and MVC, these modules will offer you the requirements to build a Mandarine-powered application.